HurricanoDev/Hurricano/README.md

 ### DragonNight!
 An open source Discord bot, with features such as:
-Command Cooldowns
+\n Command Cooldowns
-Command Permissions
+\n Command Permissions
-OwnerOnly Commands
+\n OwnerOnly Commands
-Args required or not Option
+\n Args required or not Option
-Reaction Help Command (using package `discord.js-menu`) Giveaways (using package `discord-giveaways`) which use MongoDB Setprefix comamnd, using MongoDB
+\n Reaction Help Command (using package `discord.js-menu`)
+\n Giveaways (using package `discord-giveaways`) which uses MongoDB
+\n Setprefix comamnd, using MongoDB
 ...And some interesting commands!

 This bot is currently in development, very early stages of it too.